EUROPEAN DEFENCE AGENCY

 Candidates are advised that part of the recruitment process includes medical analyses and physical check-up with an Agency’s Medical Adviser.

-Applications are invited with a view to establishing a reserve list for the post of Project Officer Preparation EDIDP at the EDA.
+Applications are invited with a view to establishing a reserve list for the post of Project Officer Preparation EDIDP (3 posts) at the EDA.
 This list is valid until 31/12/2018, and may be extended by decision of the Chief Executive.
 During the validity of the reserve list, successful candidates may be offered a post in the EDA according to their competences in relation to the specific requirements of the vacant post.

 Inclusion on the reserve list does not imply any entitlement of employment in the Agency.